Hritik-saini28/netflix-analysis/README.md

 #### About the Data :
-We have the data of which contains details of customers like id , age, gender and also contains the details of the customers vehicle
+We have the data of which contains details of customers like id , age, gender and also contains the details of the customers.

 **Dataset info**